Flowering Perennials: Characteristics and Culture

 Unusual or outstanding plant and cultural characteristics are listed briefly.
 Included are notes on cultural ease, winter hardiness, or special uses, or emphasis of an extremely important cultural requirement.

-Chrysanthemum.
+Garden chrysanthemum.
 Garden phlox.